grahamsutton/exodus/README.md

 $ createdb example_db
 ```

-The configuration file, `exodus.yml`, will be created if it does not yet exist when you run the `php exodus`:
+The configuration file, `exodus.yml`, will be created if it does not yet exist when you run the `php exodus` or any Exodus command:

 ```sh
 $ php exodus